htetpaihtun/docker-for-my-friends/chapter-4/README.md

 docker run -dit --rm --name ubuntu
 ````
 You will get prompted with container id and immediately back to your terminal.
-This is because with `d` option, the container runs as daemon (background process).
+This is because with `-d` option, the container runs as daemon (background process).
 You can check the container running with `docker ps` command.
 Output will be like:
 ````